Article updated Feb.9, 2022

-The U.S. will have eight representatives on the ice wearing the stripes at the 2022 Olympic Winter Games in Beijing.
-Five female officials and three male officials have been assigned to work the two respective tournaments, the IIHF announced.
+The U.S. will have nine representatives on the ice wearing the stripes at the 2022 Olympic Winter Games in Beijing.
+Five female officials and four male officials have been assigned to work the two respective tournaments, the IIHF announced.

 On the women’s side, Kelly Cooke and Chelsea Rapin were selected as referees.
 Cooke played hockey collegiately at Princeton University before spending time in the pro ranks with the Boston Blades (CWHL) and the Boston Pride (PHF).
 Cooke transitioned to officiating, and has worked numerous events, including the bronze medal game at the 2020 IIHF Under-18 Women’s World Championship.
 Most recently, she became the second female referee to work an American Hockey League contest.